Limit regimes of ice formation in turbulent supercooled water: Introduction

-Due to the complexity of the process, all these models necessarily rely on parameterization of small scale phenomena and on the introduction of empirical constants.
+Due to the complexity of the process, all these models necessarily rely on parametrization of small scale phenomena and on the introduction of empirical constants.
 In such circumstances, it may be of some interest to look for limit regimes in which a reduced number of parameters is at play and identification of key physical aspects is simpler.
-This is precisely the strategy that will be adopted in this paper.
-The analysis will first focus on the constraints imposed by the conservation laws and the thermodynamics of the process.
-The case of a homogeneous domain will be examined first.
-The analysis will then shift to the real problem, i.e. ice production in a water column which is mechanically forced and simultaneously cooled down at the top surface.
+This is precisely the strategy adopted in the present paper.
+The analysis will focus on the constraints imposed by the conservation laws and the thermodynamics of the process.
+The case of a homogeneous domain is examined first, analyzing the relative importance of salinity and heat release in ice formation in controlling supercooling.
+The analysis shifts then to the real problem, i.e. ice production in a water column that is mechanically forced and simultaneously cooled down at the top surface.
+Lower bounds on the ratio of sensible to total heat flux to the atmosphere, valid in stationary conditions, are derived.
+Predictions on the depth of the supercooled region and on the depth reached by frazil ice are provided.